loyjoy/welcome/documentation/pro_campaign/PRO_CAMPAIGN_INTEGRATION.md

 In this article you'll learn how to transfer the following data from LoyJoy to ProCampaign:

+  - Newsletter subscribers
-  - Reminder email subscribers (single-opt-in is sent to ProCampaign, double-opt-in email sent via ProCampaign)
+  - Reminder email subscribers
   - Giveaway (raffle) participations
   - Advent calendar winners
   - Postal addresses